WiIIiamWei/maimai-scores/README.md

 **WARNING: ALL CHARTS ARE FROM THE INTERNET AND NOT RELATED TO MAIMAI (SEGA).**

-Here keeps all my maimai scores (unofficial) from AstroDX and official score from maimai (CN ver.).
+Here keeps all my maimai scores (unofficial) from AstroDX and official scores from maimai (CN ver.).
 See the progress here.

 Use `main.py` to add new scores.
+Use `history/graph.py` to

 ## AstroDX